-Pattern recognition is one of our most important survival instincts.
-It is useful because it helps humans identify source of food and survive predators.
-This powerful instinct is still in use today.
+Pattern recognition is one of our most important human survival instincts.
+It is proven to be useful, as it has helped prehistoric humans identify sources of food and survive predators.
+This powerful instinct is still in use today, in different forms.

-When we look at web pages, our brains automatically analyse the layout, colours, and white space to look for patterns.
-For designers, it means symmetry and repetition remains effective.
-Headings of the same value should be the same sizes, product boxes should be the same size, and so on.
-It also means that important page elements like the search box and home button should be placed in the same location throughout the website for consistency.
+While taking a look at various web pages, our brains tend to automatically analyse their layout, colours, and white space, observing their patterns subconsciously.
+From the perspective of graphic designers, this means that symmetry and repetition remain effective.
+Headings of the same value should have the same size, product boxes too, and so on.
+It also means that page elements of high importance, such as the search box and home button, should be placed in the same location throughout the website, in order to keep it consistent.

-It is critical to be vigilant about how you are presenting your brand to consumers.
-It should have the same (or very similar) appearance across all platforms and throughout your website.
-A high level of consistency helps to improve each consumer’s perception of the trustworthiness and reliability of your business.
+It is critical to be vigilant about the way your brand is being presented to consumers.
+The latter should have the same (or, at least, an undeniably similar) appearance across all platforms, as mush as throughout your website, too.
+A high level of consistency will allow you to improve customer perception, by significantly increasing a sense of trustworthiness and reliability.

 Images That Reinforce Important Concepts

-Images help a person understand what a website is about.
-They can also build trust, help them feel air ease, and provide a sense of belonging.
-It’s important to ensure that the images you use on your website have a clear meaning and be well-aligned with your brand.
+Images tend to help people understand what a website is about.
+They can also work towards establishing trust, helping them feel at ease and creating a sense of community.
+It is important to ensure that the images on your website will have a clear meaning and that they are well-aligned with your brand personality.

-If you are a health company for example, focus on images that reinforce good health.
-That can include images of healthy people, food, and activities.
-Avoid abstract or shocking images, which only confuse visitors.
+Let us use the example of a healthcare company.
+In that case, focusing on images that reinforce a sense of good health is encouraged.
+That can include pictures of healthy people, food, and physical activities.
+Avoid abstract or graphic images, which may disturb visitors.

-There are several psychological triggers that can prompt a person to act in a certain way.
-In terms of online marketing, the most commonly used psychological triggers include:
+There are several psychological triggers that can prompt a person to act in a certain kind of way.
+In digital marketing terms, the most commonly used psychological triggers include:

-Telling a prospect that there are only 10 limited edition items available.
-They may experience fear of missing out, which can compel them to make a purchase.
+A great example is the prospect of only 10 limited edition items available.
+Experiencing a fear of missing out can compel your audience to make a purchase.

-Making customers feel like they are in an exclusive club or have access to an exclusive deal.
+Making customers feel like they are part of an exclusive club, or that they have access to an exclusive type of deal.

-The reciprocity principle is a law of social psychology which states that individuals feel obliged to repay a gift.
-So, if you give customers a gift of some form, they will feel obliged to pay it back by making a purchase or performing some other action.
+The reciprocity principle is a law of social psychology which states that individuals feel obliged to reciprocate a gift.
+In that context, rewarding your customers will make them feel obliged to somehow pay back by making a purchase or by performing some similar kind of action.

 - Social proof

-Social proof can give visitors more confidence that your business is trustworthy.
+Social proof can give visitors more confidence that your business is trustworthy and reliable.

 Fear is one of the greatest motivators of human behaviour.
 In terms of online sales, it is very useful for prompting a person to take immediate action.

-Humans tend to scan images in the same way, using a Z-pattern.
+Humans tend to perceive images in the same way, using a Z-pattern.
 They typically read horizontally across the top, before scanning diagonally across the page, then horizontally across the bottom.
-This psychological trait is why so many web pages have a logo on the top left of the screen, where it will be seen first.
-This should be kept in mind when situating the most important elements in a web design.
+This psychological trait is why so many web pages have a logo on the top left of the screen, where it will surely be read first.
+This should be kept in mind while pinpointing the most important elements, through a website’s design process.

 Provide Plenty Of Breathing Room

-Web pages that are cluttered full of information are difficult to scan.
-They can also cause a feeling of claustrophobia amongst visitors.
-The simplest way to avoid this issue is by using properly white space.
-White space can also be used to focus the attention of the user on pieces of content that matters the most.
+Web pages that are cluttered and full of information are proven to be difficult to scan.
+They can also cause a feeling of claustrophobia amongst their visitors.
+The simplest way to avoid this issue is by implementing a proper use of white space.
+White space can also be used to capture the attention of the user on the pieces of content that matter the most.

 As you can see, there are many simple ways to incorporate the principles of web design psychology into your website.
-Just remember to design a website that suits the psychology of your target audience.
-This will guarantee that your website design is successful.
+Just remember to design a website that suits the assumed psychological background of your target audience.
+That will be a great first step towards a successful web design process.

 Success is a few clicks away!